kudobuilder/kuttl.dev/content/docs/api-integration.md

 # API Integration

-It is possible to integration KUTTL into your own Go test infrastructure.
-KUDO provides as an example `kubectl kudo test` uses the KUTTL test harness.
+It is possible to integrate KUTTL into your own Go test infrastructure.
+KUDO provides as an example `kubectl kudo test` using the KUTTL test harness.
 The following are the necessary steps.

 ## Add KUTTL to Go.mod

 `go get github.com/kudobuilder/kuttl`

-or get specific version
+or get a specific version

 `go get github.com/kudobuilder/kuttl@v0.1.0`

 ## Common Imports to Use

-The test harness type is defined in apis package similar to a Kubernetes type along with a version package.
-The test harness is currently v1beta1 and provides the main configuration for a testsuite.
+The test harness type is defined in an `apis` package similar to a Kubernetes type along with a version package.
+The test harness is currently `v1beta1` and provides the main configuration for a test suite.

-The `test` package contains the `test.Harness` implementation (given the configuration of the testharness configuration type previously mentioned).
+The `test` package contains the `test.Harness` implementation (given the configuration of the test harness configuration type previously mentioned).
 The `test.Harness` provides the "run" of the test run and needs a Go `t *testing.T`.

 The `testutils` package contains utilities for docker, kubernetes, loggers and testing.